 It should be noted that there are several variables that need to be determined for the pedestrian bridge, including but not limited to, obtaining permitting agency approvals (i.e. Army Corps of Engineers).
 Although it is anticipated that the pedestrian bridge would not disrupt a significant portion of the RAFSS, timing and securing funding for the bridge will be difficult to coordinate.
-As such, the pedestrian bridge is an encouraged element of the Project.
+As such, the pedestrian bridge is an encouraged element, and not a mandatory element of the Project.
 Should the pedestrian bridge not occur, the welcoming plaza in PA 5/7 is not required.